First Thoughts – Sins' Existence

 Rather than Jesus one day saying to us, "I do not know where you come from", [Luke 13:22-30] we want confidence to stand before the Lord who says in joy, "I know you, and I have a name for you that only you and I will know."
 Jesus wants to speak to each of us individually, in the way that we recognise and build reliably upon.

 Sin does work in some very specific ways, such as an inner transaction to commit to a sin with our will power.
-These processes are further detailed by Christian authors, and in particular by Watchman Nee.
+These processes are further detailed by Christian authors.

 The narrow door – overcoming sin